irevenko/forge-node-app/README.md

 A Fast Way to Generate Node Boilerplate With Your Favorite Development Tools and Libs

 # ToDo
+- Babel, Babel + ESLint + nodemon
-- Babel, Jest + dotenv, init jest conf for js
+- init jest conf for js, Jest + dotenv
 - Add Mocha + Chai
 - Write dotenv to top
 - New tsconf for TS projects